kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Rate Limiter.md

 |	\	|
 C	-	D(L)
 ```
 - Let’s say we use a simple algorithm to elect a leader.
-But because of the simplicity of the algorithm it may not guarantee one and only one leader.
-So that we may end up with multiple leaders being elected.
+But because of the simplicity of the algorithm **it may not guarantee one and only one leader.** So that we may end up with multiple leaders being elected.
 - Is this an issue?
-Actually, no. **Each leader will calculate rate and share with everyone else.** This will cause unnecessary messaging overhead, but each leader will have its own correct view of the overall rate.
+Actually, no. **Each leader will calculate rate and share with everyone else.** This will cause unnecessary messaging overhead, but **each leader will have its own correct view of the overall rate**.
 And to finish message broadcasting discussion, I want to talk about communication protocols, how hosts talk to each other.
 ### Algorithm
 - Google Guava RateLimiter class.
 - Fixed and sliding window paradigms